JosiasAurel/personal-site-v1/content/how-to-create-react-app-withouth-the-cra-cli.md

 ReactDOM.render(<Hello />, document.getElementById("root")) // render element on div with ID of 'root'
 ```
 Now we have a basic react component that shows _Hello World_ to the DOM.
-We need to compile it to actuall see the result.
+We need to compile it to actually see the result.
 You need to run
 ```shell
 parcel index.html #or whatever name you gave to your html file